 25. Wired Ribbon Angel

 These wired ribbon angel ornaments add a sophisticated flair to your rustic Christmas tree.
-The video tutorial below provides detailed, easy-to-follow instructions.
+Cool2Craft has video instructions on YouTube.

 © 2016 Kim Bryan

 Love these ideas how do i get the directions to make them